ThorstenDoherr/searchengine/SE/searchengine.md

 [[Compound Search]](#compound-search)

 ### Noise
 Noise occurs mostly in unfocused data sources.
 Noise are non-relevant components in the search term diluting and diverging the search context.
 Typical instances are scraped web data where fields are misaligned, user content created without supervision, superfluous additions like marketing statements or sub-ordinate entities requiring additional information like departments of firms.
 A significant amount of noise may force you to use an unfocused source instead of a focused one because additional components in the candidates have no impact on the search success.
-Choose always the source with the highest amount of noise as base table.
+A small dose of noise like variation in legal forms is harmless and should not influence the overarching search strategy.
+Choose always the source with the highest amount of significant noise as base table.
 If this is a <b>focused</b> source, you can still implement an <b>incremental search</b>.
 Otherwise, implement a <b>compound search</b> on the <b>unfocused</b> base table.
-And finally, in case the extent of the noise is difficult to assess, you can always use two installments of the SearchEngine switching base tables and merge the results.
+And finally, in case the extent of the noise is difficult to assess, you can always use two installments of the SearchEngine switching base tables and merge the final outcomes (after post-processing).
 [[Incremental Search]](#incremental-search)
 [[Compound Search]](#compound-search)